PapeloPapelo/move_arr_downloads_folder/README.md

 4. Point Q-Bit to new bloat drive / destination location
 5. Test if it works

-6. If it works, source location (H:\Torrents) can be deleted, only H:/Media with cleaned names will remain.
+6. If it works, source location (H:\Torrents) can be deleted, only H:\Media with cleaned names will remain.

 Info: As long as one Hardlink remains the file will exist on the drive.